 To deliver this vision, the Intelligent Automation Centre has established a unique pipeline from discovery through to industrial deployment.
 The Centre works in close collaboration with the Catapult Centres to develop and mature fundamental proof of concept work originated in the Centre to create exploitable solutions that reach a wide range of industrial companies.
 This continuous pipeline is central to the success and value of the Centre and is unique within the UK.

-- Fully understand human skill in industrial settings to create truly symbiotic human-automation systems
+- Fully understand human skills in industrial settings to create truly symbiotic human automation systems

-- Produce world first exemplars of research solutions at proof of concept demonstrator stage
+- Produce world first exemplars of research solutions at the proof of concept demonstrator stage

 - Broaden the take up of automation throughout industry, especially within SMEs

 - Maintain the highest levels of quality throughout the whole research and innovation pipeline

 - Take an internationally leading role, connecting research expertise with industrial needs to facilitate the digital transformation

 - Inspire young people to consider future careers in highly skilled manufacturing roles

 - Promote the further development of intelligent automation

 The centre has recently moved to a brand new purpose-built lab in the heart of campus where academics and researchers work with industrial partners, sharing their complementary expertise to develop truly multidisciplinary research.
 Resources include a range of industrial robot cells associated with core research groups.